IBM-Bluemix-Docs/ComposeForMongoDB/connecting-external.md

 ```
 If you are using Ruby (along with frameworks like Ruby on Rails, Sinatra, etc.), you can start out by installing the `mongo` (2.x) gem.
 It should go without saying, but you will need [RubyGems](http://rubygems.org).
 If you are using a pre-1.9 Ruby, you'll need to add `require 'rubygems'` at the start of the examples.

- Without using a certificate, the code is simply:
 ```ruby
 require 'mongo'